Text Case Converter guide

 What is the Text Case Converter doing with my inputs?

 In plain language: The tool reads plain text, tokenizes words for identifier-style modes, and applies the selected case transformation to produce copy-ready output.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?